-The flow resulting from the rotation of a series of thin plates that initially separate two gases of different densities is analysed using Direct Numerical Simulations.
-The ninety degrees plates' rotation forms a vorticity shear layer and a density interface in between the tips of two neighbouring plates.
-Results of this study show that the shape of these layers strongly depends on the plate tip-based Reynolds number that can be varied thanks to a parametrisation of the plates' opening law.
-Different regimes are identified corresponding to single- or multi-mode initial interfaces, with or without the occurrence of starting vortices during the formation of the shear layer.
-The density interfaces resulting from this procedure are particularly well-suited to serve as initial conditions for the study of the Richtmyer-Meshkov instability-induced mixing.
+The flow resulting from the rotation of a series of thin plates that initially separate two gases of different densities is analyzed using direct numerical simulations (DNSs).
+The 90-deg plates' rotation forms a vorticity shear layer and a density interface in between the tips of two neighboring plates.
+Results of this study show that the shape of these layers strongly depends on the plate's tip-based Reynolds number that can be varied thanks to a parametrization of the plates' opening law.
+Different regimes are identified corresponding to single- or multimode initial interfaces, with or without the occurrence of starting vortices during the formation of the shear layer.
+The density interfaces resulting from this procedure are particularly well-suited to serve as initial conditions for the study of the Richtmyer–Meshkov (RM) instability-induced mixing.
 Results of this study also provide a description of vortex formation in stratified flows.